 Focused ultrasound (soundwaves from outside the head) is being studied as a new way of treating a targeted area of the brain that may be causing a person’s seizures.
 This session will explore focused ultrasound and other potential technologies being studied for treating refractory (difficult to control seizures) and hypothalamic hamartomas.
 Hypothalamic hamartomas (HH) are rare brain lesions characterized by gelastic (laughing) and dacrystic (crying) seizures and do not respond well to seizure medicines.
 Focused ultrasound is being explored as a treatment for HH.

-The following program is a webinar for general public and affiliates.
+The following program is a webinar for general public and local Foundation offices.

 Offered live on July 25, 2017